Adidas Duramo Cross X GTX Review

 The Adidas Duramo Cross X GTX shoes fit comfortably in my normal size.
 However, if in doubt, my recommendation would be to order a half-size below your normal number.
 If anything, these shoes run ever so slightly large.
 The width is great for me; however, my feet are relatively narrow.
 For people with very wide feet, these shoes may be a bit on the narrow side.

 The Adidas Duramo Cross X GTX shoes are available in a variety of colors.
 The shoes I’ve been testing are Collegiate Navy/Core Black/Blue Beauty.
 The following colors are also available: Bold Onix/Core Black/Semi Solar Green; Power Red/Core Black/Bold Orange; and Core Black/Core Black/Granite.
 MSRP: $125.00.
-For more information, visit: Adidas.
+For more information on the Duramo Cross X GTX and other Adidas gear, visit: www.adidas.com.